Saturday, June 15, 2019

 Shake and Bait

 Also known as “clickbait,” sponsored content stories usually feature people in the headline photo who, as often as not, are not actually discussed in the item.
-Additionally, 500- to 1000-word articles are often spread across 10-20 pages, or more, ergo the name clickbait.
+Additionally, 500- to 1,000-word articles are often spread across 10-20 pages, or more, ergo the name clickbait.
 These articles engage in such errors from bad grammar and incorrect birth dates, to a curious trend in no longer referring to a celebrity’s spouse as their wife or husband, regardless of their sexual orientation.
 As we can see in this first example with The Big Bang’s Jim Parsons who has a husband, but one will be hard-pressed to find a single click bait ad that will refer to his spouse as such.
 One can surmise that they do this to avoid offending the tender sensibilities of the homophobic; however, they also curiously do with same with straight couples, such as Troy Aikman and Wesley Snipes and their wives, also redesignated as “partners.”
 Twelve of the most glaring examples are posted throughout this story (pithy comments by yours truly).

 The problem with this is that while the media claims the moral high-ground in regards to reporting the truth, sponsored content revenue contributes a significant portion of the ad revenues.
 According to a Oct.
 4, 2017, Politifact report, producing these ads can generate for their creators anywhere from $1,000 to upwards of $40,000 a month.
 Real news publishers will pay sponsored content publishers for the code to post these “articles” on their websites, which in turn keep their readers on their websites, increase the publications’ hits, and so allow them to base their advertising rates on the those numbers.
 The more people who read, the more money they can charges for the ads.

-The Times Union relies on such sponsored content, and indeed was recently seen displaying two of the most egregious examples on their website (see belows).
+The Times Union relies on such sponsored content, and indeed was recently seen displaying two of the most egregious examples on their website (see below).
 Without this paid advertiser content, The Times Union would very likely have a much smaller staff, and it has already seen significant cuts as the readership of the printed edition has dropped precipitously in the past two decades.

 The issue of sponsored content and boycotts of media outlets, such as various shows on the FoxNews network, are intertwined.
 Tucker Carlson’s and Laura Ingraham’s shows on Fox have endured the loss of a lot of advertisers based on their content which often veers towards hate speech.
 While on one hand, the news outlets will lay claim to a moral and ethical directive to truth, they will also buy sponsored content and all its lies to generate hits to their websites, and consequently increased advertiser rates.
 So, while media publishers can opposed boycotts even of content the personally oppose, they are increasingly opposed to advertiser boycotts for one simple reason: It hurts their bottom line.
 No opinion is so egregious that a publication should be boycotted and lose revenue, particularly in an age of rapidly dropping profits.
 After all, why buy the NY Post or The Times Union when we can read the stories online?